 18. Sister Rosetta Tharpe

-At six years old, Rosetta Nubin, best known as Sister Rosetta Tharpe, started traveling and performing for The Church of God in Christ.
+At six years old, Rosetta Nubin, best known as Sister Rosetta Tharpe and the Godmother of Rock and Roll, started traveling and performing for the Church of God in Christ.

 At age 23, she recorded her first professional songs with Decca Records.
 Several songs from her debut became instant hits, including “The Lonesome Road” and “That’s All.”